sunpy/sunpy/doc/source/code_ref/coordinates.rst

 (`sunpy.coordinates.frames`), which exists on a transformation graph, where the transformations between the coordinate frames are then defined and registered with the transformation graph (`sunpy.coordinates.transformations`).
-Currently, the SunPy frames are not transformable to the frames in Astropy, as their is no transformation defined between the two sets of frames.
+Currently, the SunPy frames are not transformable to the frames in Astropy, as there is no transformation defined between the two sets of frames.

 Positions within these ``Frames`` are stored as a ``Representation`` of a